NHSDigital/electronic-prescription-service-api-regression-tests/README.md

 #### Once the plugins are added you can install them
 `asdf install` This will install the versions as described in .tool-versions

-Now you can run `make install` to install the virtualenv and packages
+Now you can run `make install` to install the virtualenv and packages.
+You may need to run `poetry shell` to activate the poetry shell, followed by `make install-playwright` to install the playwright tools.
+To check if these are installed properly, run `playwright codegen` and check that you see a browser window pop up.

 ## Developing/Debugging Tests